willj/Scratch-Panel/README.md

 ### background (default: "")

 The url to an image to show behind the scratch panel.
-This is applied as a CSS background to the container you specify with **elementName**.
+This is applied as a CSS background to the container you specify with **elementId**.

 ### crossOrigin (default: "")
 Allowed values: `""`, `"anonymous"`, `"use-credentials"`